imincik/geospatial-nix/README.md

 * **nix run** - run selected application from Flake.

+IMPORTANT NOTE: all files used with Flake must be added in to Git first.
+Otherwise Flake is not able to see them and will throw `No such file or directory` error message !

 ### Install and configure Nix

 * Install Nix on Linux, macOS or Windows (WSL2)